User Guide

 Adding an Internship : add

 Do you have a new internship to track?
-Add it to InternBuddy using the add
+Add it to InternBuddy using the add command.

 Format: add n/COMPANY_NAME r/ROLE s/STATUS d/DATE [c/COMMENT] [t/TAG]...